Skip to main content

 Please note that if you are selecting an existing project, the Figma design language dropdown will only contain languages your project actually has.

-You can also set the default key naming pattern (you can choose Do not generate name but in this case you'll have to provide all key names manually).
-Alternatively, provide a custom key naming pattern.
+• You can choose Do not generate name but in this case you'll need to provide every key name manually.

-• [%Element name] — the name will be the same as in the design
+• [%Element name] — uses the original name from the design

 • [%Page_name]